Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences: Inverse bounds for mixtures of product distributions

 Before presenting the section's main theorems, let us explicate some immediate implications of their conclusions expressed by inequalities~\eqref{eqn:genthmcon} and~\eqref{eqn:curvatureprodbound}.
 These inequalities contain detailed information about convergence behavior of de Finetti's mixing measure $G$ toward $G_0$, an useful application of which will be demonstrated in Section~\ref{sec:poscon}.
 For now, we simply highlight striking implications on the basic notions of identifiability of mixtures of distributions investigated in Section~\ref{sec:firstidentifiable}.
 Note that no overt assumption on classical or first-order identifiability is required in the statement of the theorems establishing~\eqref{eqn:genthmcon} or~\eqref{eqn:curvatureprodbound}.
 In plain terms these inequalities entail that by increasing the number $\m$ of exchangeable measurements, the resulting mixture of $\m$-product distributions becomes identifiable in both classical and first-order sense, even if it is not initially so, i.e., when $\m=1$ or small.

 Define, for any $G_0 \in \Ec_{k_0}(\Theta^\circ)$, $ H \in \cup_{k=1}^\infty \Ec_k(\Theta)$ and $\Hc\subset \cup_{k=1}^\infty \Ec_k(\Theta)$,

 $n_0$ is called minimal zero-order identifiable length (with respect to $H$ and $\Hc$), or \emph{$0$-identifiable length} for short. $n_1$ is called minimal first-order identifiable length (with respect to $G_0$ and $\Ec_{k_0}(\Theta)$), or \emph{$1$-identifiable length} for short.
 Since $W_1(G,G_0)\asymp_{G_0} D_1(G,G_0)$ in small neighborhood of $G_0$ (see Lemma \ref{lem:relW1D1} \ref{item:relW1D1d}), the two metrics can be exchangeable in the denominator of the above definition for $n_1$ and $n_2$.
 Note that $n_0$, depending on a set $\Hc$ to be specified, describes a global property of classical identifiability, a notion determined mainly by the algebraic structure of the mixture model's kernel family and its parametrization.
 (This is also known as "strict identifiability", cf., e.g., ~\cite{allman2009identifiability}).
 On the other hand, both $n_1$ and $n_2$ characterize a local behavior of mixture densities $p_{G,\m}$ near a certain $p_{G_0,\m}$, a notion that relies primarily on regularity conditions of the kernel, as we shall see in what follows.
+When it clear from the context, we may use $n_1$ or $n_1(G_0)$ for $n_1(G_0,\Ec_{k_0}(\Theta))$ for brevity.
+Similar rules apply to $n_0$ and $n_2$.

 The following proposition provides the link between classical identifiability and strong notions of local identifiability provided either~\eqref{eqn:genthmcon} or~\eqref{eqn:curvatureprodbound} holds.
 In a nutshell, as $\m$ gets large, the two types of identifiability can be connected by the force of the central limit theorem applied to product distributions, which is one of the key ingredients in the proof of the inverse bounds.
 Define two related and useful quantities: for any $G_0\in \Ec_{k_0}(\Theta^\circ)$